Set Medical Provision

 For the benefit of the employee only Only employees of the organisation can access the service.
 Care for freelancers, contractors, contributors or the public is outside scope.

-Structured scheme The care forms part of a structured health programme (e.g. screening, ongoing assessments), not reactive emergency or walk-up care.
+Structured Scheme The care forms part of a structured health programme (e.g. screening, ongoing assessments), not reactive emergency or walk-up care.

 No treatment requiring hospital admission Any service that includes treatment escalating to hospital care is no longer considered exempt occupational health.